suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 ```

 Pretty indecipherable, right?
 Fortunately, there are easily decoded by our
 computers.
-In fact the website `jwt.io` has a decoder right on their home page.
+The website `jwt.io` has a decoder right on their home page.
+Try
-Try copying the above text and pasting it into their _Debugger_
+copying the above text and pasting it into their _Debugger_

 What you will see is this:

 ![jwt](./assets/jwt.png)

 On the left side is our original JWT.
 However, you will notice that it has
-become color coded.
-Each of the colors of the text represent what part of the
+become color-coded.
+Each of the colors of the text represents what part of the
 JWT it represents.

 There are three parts to a JWT: